-But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.
+But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this Nature’s Recipe product.

-With three notable exceptions…
+With 6 notable exceptions…

-Next, this food also contains chelated minerals, minerals that have been chemically attached to protein.
+Next, this recipe lists chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

-And lastly, this Nature’s Recipe product also contains menadione, a controversial form of vitamin K linked to liver toxicity, allergies and the abnormal break-down of red blood cells.
+And lastly, this food contains menadione, a controversial form of vitamin K linked to liver toxicity, allergies and the abnormal break-down of red blood cells.

 Since vitamin K isn’t required by AAFCO in either of its dog food nutrient profiles, we question the use of this substance in any canine formulation.

-As a group, the brand features an average protein content of 25% and a mean fat level of 13%.
-Together, these figures suggest a carbohydrate content of 54% for the overall product line.
+As a group, the brand features an average protein content of 24% and a mean fat level of 13%.
+Together, these figures suggest a carbohydrate content of 55% for the overall product line.

 And a fat-to-protein ratio of about 51%.